 While buying off-plan comes with many benefits, some prospective buyers worry about the potential risks, particularly when it comes to construction defects.
 JLCA & AS Lawyers share their expertise on rectifying construction problems when buying off-plan in Spain.

-If you’d like to hear more about JLCA’s services, they will be hosting a free webinar ‘How off-plan & new build buyers in Spain could be in for a payday’ on Thursday 2 December.
-Get your ticket today.
+If you’d like to hear more about JLCA’s services, see their webinar ‘How off-plan & new build buyers in Spain could be in for a payday’ at Your Overseas Home, on demand.

 What can go wrong when buying off-plan in Spain?

 While most off-plan properties and construction companies in Spain are problem-free, you don’t want to fall foul of a ‘bad apple’.

 Often, you will be able to flag up certain construction defects before completion, such as mismatched or missing floor tiles, peeling paint or leaky taps.
 However, more serious problems may not become apparent until after the time of payment, at which point the promotor or construction company could be long gone.